Lt.-Col. Charles Francis Seymour1

 Last Edited=12 Nov 2008

-Commander Ralph Frederick Seymour was born on 6 January 1886.1 He was the son of Horace Alfred Damer Seymour and Elizabeth Mary Romilly.1 He died on 4 October 1922 at age 36.1
+Commander Ralph Frederick Seymour was born on 6 January 1886.1 He was the son of Sir Horace Alfred Damer Seymour and Elizabeth Mary Romilly.1 He died on 4 October 1922 at age 36.1

-Commander Ralph Frederick Seymour fought in the First World War, where he was mentioned in despatches.1 He gained the rank of Commander in the service of the Royal Navy.1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1916.1 He was decorated with the award of Order of St. Anne of Russia (3rd Class with Swords).1 He was decorated with the award of Commander, Order of the Redeemer of Greece.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1919.1
+He fought in the First World War, where he was mentioned in despatches.1 He gained the rank of Commander in the Royal Navy.1 He was awarded the Distinguished Service Order (D.S.O.) in 1916.1 He was awarded the Order of St. Anne of Russia 3rd Class with Swords.1 He was awarded the Commander, Order of the Redeemer of Greece.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1919.1

 Citations